shobhahl/findFileExcludeSomeFoldersLinux/README.md

 # findFileExcludeSomeFoldersLinux
-# Program to find file recursively in folders and excluding some folders
+# Program to search for file recursively in folders and excluding some folders